Common Horse Colors, Patterns & Markings Explained (with pictures)

 Most black foals are born dark gray or dun (with a black mane, tail, and dorsal stripe) and start to turn black as they begin to shed their coats.
 Some black foals, however, are born pure black but this isn’t very common.

-Some people say that a true black horse, like a true white horse, is extremely rare but this isn’t quite true because they’re not actually rare but are, instead, uncommon.
+Some people say that a true black horse, like a true white horse, is extremely rare but this isn’t quite true.
+They are, however, uncommon.
 This is because dark brown horses are often mistaken for black horses.

 Black horses a rare